-Continuous 19 All Internal Examiners shall ensure that continuous Assessment is marked, compiled and published to students one week before the start of Semester Examinations.
+Continuous 19 All Internal Examiners shall ensure that continuous assessment is marked, compiled and published to students one week before the start of Semester Examinations.
 The Internal Examiners shall submit that continuous assessment to the DRA and Head of respective department before the start of semester examination.

-- (a) A candidate shall ensure that his/her published continuous assessment results are correct before the commencement of the examination session. - (b) Continuous Assessment shall consist of at least two class tests and at least one assignment, quiz, case study or any other mode of assessment. - (c) A candidate shall be considered to have passed a continuous assessment if he/she scored at least: - (d) For the case of CFFPC, NTA Levels 4 and 5, and Postgraduate Diploma programmes: 50% of the marks allocated for continuous assessment. - (e) For the case of NTA level 6: 45% of the marks allocated for continuous assessment. - (f) For the case of NTA Level 7 and 8: 40% of the marks allocated for continuous assessment in which the module/subject falls.
+- (a) A candidate shall ensure that his/her published continuous assessment results are correct before the commencement of the examination session. - (b) Continuous Assessment shall consist of at least two class tests and at least one assignment, quiz, case study or any other mode of assessment. - (C) - (d) A candidate shall be considered to have passed a continuous assessment if he/she scored at least: - (e) For the case of CFFPC, NTA Levels 4 and 5, and Postgraduate Diploma programmes: 50% of the marks allocated for continuous assessment. - (f) For the case of NTA level 6: 45% of the marks allocated for continuous assessment. - (g) For the case of NTA Level 7 and 8: 40% of the marks allocated for continuous assessment in which the module/subject falls. - (h) A student who fails to attain threshold performance in any continuous assessment (assignment/homework, class test, etc.) in the first attempt shall be given an opportunity for re-assessment (only once), provided that the marks awarded to such reassessment shall not exceed the threshold.
+If he doesn't attain threshold performance he shall be considered to have failed in that assessment.

-- (g) A student who fails to attain threshold performance in any continuous assessment (assignment/homework, class test, etc.) in the first attempt shall be given an opportunity for re-assessment (only once), provided that the marks awarded to such reassessment shall not exceed the threshold.
-If he doesn't attain threshold performance he shall be considered to have failed in that assessment. - (h) Results of continuous assessment for each module shall be reviewed before semester examination begins.
-If a candidate does not attain threshold performance in CA for a module the student shall not be allowed to sit for Semester Examination in that module, and shall be considered to have failed in that module. - Continuous Assessment results for each module shall be completed and made available to students through SARIS by the respective module instructor at least five working days before commencement of end of semester examination sessions. - 20 (a) In order to ensure confidentiality and efficiency, marking and moderation of answer booklets shall be conducted at a designated place and within a specified period of time. - (b) A candidate will be considered to have passed the semester/final examination in a respective module if he/she scores at least 40% of 60 in the semester examination. i.e. 24 mark. - 21 (a) Students in NTA6, NTA7, NTA8 and NTA 9 levels of study shall undergo field practicum depending on curriculum requirements. - (b) Assessment of performance in field practicum shall be according to the Institute's Examination Guidelines. - (c) Plagiarism is prohibited in writing and presenting field practicum reports.
-A student who is found to have plagiarized in respect Project report shall be deemed to have caused an examination irregularity.
+(i) Results of continuous assessment for each module shall be reviewed before semester examination begins.
+If a candidate does not attain threshold performance in CA for a module the student shall not be allowed to sit for Semester Examination in that module, and shall be considered to have failed in that module.

+- (j) Continuous Assessment results for each module shall be completed and made available to students through Student Management System by the respective module instructor at least five working days before commencement of end of semester examination sessions. - 20 (a) In order to ensure confidentiality and efficiency, marking and moderation of answer booklets shall be conducted at a designated place and within a specified period of time. - (b) A candidate will be considered to have passed the semester/final examination in a respective module if he/she scores at least 40% of 60 in the semester examination. i.e. 24 mark. - 21 (a) Students in NTA6, NTA7 and NTA 9 levels of study shall undergo field practicum depending on curriculum requirements. - (b) Assessment of performance in field practicum shall be according to the Institute's Examination Guidelines. - (c) Plagiarism is prohibited in writing and presenting field practicum reports.
+A student who is found to have plagiarized in respect field practicum report shall be deemed to have caused an examination irregularity. - Assessment of Final Year Project - 22 (a) NTA8 and NTA9 students shall be given the opportunity to plan and carry out an independent research project under the supervision of lecturers/ instructors. - (b) For the purpose of ensuring that students are carrying out project work activities according to the agreed schedule, they shall be required to submit progress reports, once in every two weeks.
+The Supervising Lecturer/Instructor shall countercheck the validity of the reported data and information.